Carbon Neutral, Carbon Negative, and Net Zero: what's the difference?

 We'll start with the take-home message.
 Here's the overarching distinction to keep in mind:

-• A Carbon Neutral business has measured and offset its carbon footprint.
-It is an action taken now and does not necessarily entail reducing emissions.
+• A Carbon Neutral business has measured its carbon footprint, demonstrated a commitment to reducing emissions, and offset its residual footprint.
+It is an action taken now but, under ISO 14068-1, must be underpinned by a reduction plan.

 • A business committed to Net Zero intends to significantly reduce its emissions and offset the residual.
 It is a stronger, long-term commitment.